Your Android phone will use gestures because of one button

 Burke says that Android P beta 2 is coming in two weeks, with smoother animations and better swipe controls -- you'll be able to swipe up from an app to see all apps; right now you can swipe up halfway.

-Here's how to download and install Android P beta (warning: there will be bugs, so don't install it on your primary device).
+Here's how to download and install Android P beta (warning: There will be bugs, so don't install it on your primary device).

 Meanwhile, what do you think of Android P beta so far?